jiajingchen/jiajingchen.github.io/_pages/about.md

 Interests
 ============
-I am interested in the state-of-art model development in recommendation system, deep learning, and NLP (Transformer, BERT).
+I am interested in the state-of-the-art model development in recommendation system, deep learning, and NLP (Transformer, BERT).
 I like coding and solving challenging problems.

 In my spare time I like reading, drawing, and spending time outdoors.